x97-epe/epkali/README.md

 This project builds a Linux-Kaly images running OpenVPN to connect to KTH EP272U course cyber spaces.
-By attaching a bash to the runnig container it is possible to access the course lab environemn.
+By attaching a bash to the runnig container it is possible to access the course lab environement.

 ## Files:
 - Dockerfile: Docker build instructions